httpsecure/hugo-cat/README.md

 make it your own.

-if you like this themes fork it dont forget gift star.
+if you like this themes dont forget ⭐ .

 also free to contribute making this theme complete, writing scheme json or dark mode etc.

+i dont know so much about license 😅 for the license is 100% free without footer atribution etc.

 ```
 ├── archetypes